This feature appears in the March ‘17 issue of NRA America’s 1st Freedom, one of the official journals of the National Rifle Association.

 For years, we experienced unrelenting “fake news” about the Second Amendment itself—that it simply did not exist.
 Then came the U.S. Supreme Court decisions in 2008 and 2010 finding that Americans indeed possess an individual right to keep and bear arms.
 Many in the media still can’t live with those landmark decisions.

-A few phrases from the “fake news” lexicon of the legacy media are a reminder of the wall of disinformation that we have dealt with since the beginning of our fight to save the right to keep and bear arms from extinction.
+A few phrases from the “fake news” lexicon with the legacy media are a reminder of the wall of disinformation that we have dealt with since the beginning of our fight to save the right to keep and bear arms from extinction.

 We’ve seen fraudulent media obsession with “mail-order guns,” “Saturday Night Specials,” “cop-killer bullets,” “plastic guns,” “50-cal. rifles capable of shooting down airliners,” the “iron pipeline with unfettered interstate trafficking of guns,” “ballistic databases,” “the gun show loophole” and “gun ownership as a disease.”
 It’s an endless list of “fake news” all the time.
 Let’s not forget “weapons of war” or “Operation Fast and Furious.”